 Step 6: Know Your Compliance!

-The mobile healthcare space has no shortage of rules and regulations (not to mention best practices.) attached to it.
+The mobile healthcare space has no shortage of rules and regulations (not to mention best practices.) attached to it, and therefore this is one of the most important considerations around how to create a mobile health app.

-Designing proactively (instead of reactively when you realize you’re in breach of law), for these rules will help save you and your business from headaches, hefty fines, and potential legal troubles in the future.
+Designing a mobile health app proactively (instead of reactively when you realize you’re in breach of law), for these rules will help save you and your business from headaches, hefty fines, and potential legal troubles in the future.

-The most well-known set of rules and regulations in place, at least for healthcare, has to be HIPAA and HITECH, which together form protections for patient data coming from healthcare professionals.
+The most well-known set of rules and regulations in place around mobile health application software design and development, at least for healthcare, has to be HIPAA and HITECH, which together form protections for patient data coming from healthcare professionals.

 HIPAA and HITECH